benjaminy/ManyHands/README.md

 ### Emphatic non-goal: chore-doing enforcement

 We assume that everyone on the team is basically committed to the harmonious functioning of the group.
-We have no interest in creating a system that somehow tries to verify that someone did what they claim to have done.
+It is _not_ a goal for the system that it verifies that someone did what they claim to have done.

 ## Technical Ideas